Ladies! Ladies! If you could please form an orderly line, that’d be great.

 Every chapter of your quest includes at least one mandatory trip through time to the area’s past or future.
 The time travel element doesn’t come off quite as awesome here as it does in the later Chrono Trigger, mainly due to the fact that MoS’s graphics are quite limited by comparison and every era you visit tends to look about the same as a result.
 There are no dinosaurs or space ships awaiting you here.
 Instead, Arabia retains its medieval look even across thousands of years.
 The game does still use the premise to interesting effect on occasion, though.
 At one point, I recieved an important clue about what to do next by an NPC who presented it as something I’d already done in the past.
 Since my character then needed to travel back in time to actually do it, that means that he had, in a sense, already done it.
 Weird, man.

 Including Coronya, there are a total of eleven other characters that will join your party over the course of the adventure.
 Collectively, they have to be the biggest collection of freaks and weirdos you’ll encounter outside of L. Frank Baum’s Oz books.
 There’s a robot, a shrimp, a glass bottle with arms and legs, a jack o’ lantern, a flying squirrel, and so on, with nary a single regular human being in the lot.
 Unfortunately, none of them are really all that interesting apart from their visual designs and conceptual gimmicks.
-MoS is still an early JRPG, after all, and doesn’t go out of its way to provide reams of dialog and rich characterization.
+MoS is still an early JRPG, after all, and doesn’t go out of its way to provide reams of dialogue and rich characterization.
 You’ll usually just recruit a given character in order to progress past a specific obstacle to your quest that only they can bypass and then forget about them as they spend the rest of the game just filling out a menu slot in battle and not saying or doing much of anything.
 In this sense, they almost function more like “key items” than characters in a story.